Malaysia to bid farewell to panda cub Yi Yi soon

 Born in January 2018, Yi Yi, whose name means friendship, currently weighs 88kg.

-Bamboo, panda cake and fruits are the favourite treats of the female cub, the second offspring of Xing Xing and Liang Liang.
+Bamboo and fruit are the favourite treats of the female cub, the second offspring of Xing Xing and Liang Liang.

-The panda couple, which are on a 10-year loan from China, arrived in Malaysia in 2014 to mark 40 years of diplomatic ties between the two countries.
+The panda couple, who are on a 10-year loan from China, arrived in Malaysia in 2014 to mark 40 years of diplomatic ties between the two countries.

-The first baby, Nuan Nuan, returned to China in November 2017 after turning two years old.
+Their first cub, Nuan Nuan, was returned to China in November 2017 after she turned two.

 The cub was then sent to the Dujiangyan Research Base of Giant Panda Breeding in Sichuan province.